Featured Image: The Everygirl

 8. Express Gratitude

 We all want to know that we are valued.
 One way to improve the quality of your relationship is to let your partner know you are grateful for them.
-This can happen with a simple thank you, a sweet note or a thank you gift.
+This act can happen with a simple thank you, a sweet note or a thank you gift.

 According to a study at the University of Massachusetts Dartmouth, expressing gratitude offers many personal benefits.
-From less focus on material possessions to increased happiness and reduced risks of disease, expressing and reflecting on gratitude improves quality of life.
+From less focus on material possessions to increased happiness and reduced risks of disease, expressing and reflecting on appreciation improves quality of life.

-In my relationship, I also find that when I am mindful of expressing gratitude, I receive more gratitude.
+In my relationship, I also find that when I am mindful of expressing gratitude, I receive more appreciation.
 This one change in how I interact with my partner benefits all other areas of our relationship.

 9. Discover Each Other’s Love Language

 According to Gary Chapman’s best-selling book The 5 Love Languages, we each have a primary way we connect with others and feel loved.
-Taking the time to discover each other’s love language will open the door to deeper connection.
+Taking the time to discover each other’s love language will open the door to broader connection.

 10. Take Ownership Of Yourself

-Knowing who you are and operating in an independent space gives your partner the freedom to meet their own needs and accomplish their own goals.
+Knowing who you are and operating in an independent space gives your partner the freedom to meet their own needs and accomplish their personal goals.
 When we put too much pressure on our relationship to be the primary source of fulfillment in our lives, we will always be disappointed.